Ada-Developers-Academy/core-unit-3/calling-apis/managing-asynchronous-calls.md

 ### !end-challenge
 <!-- prettier-ignore-end -->

-This solution successfully uses the results of one API call to make another API call, but it has a few drawbacks:

-- `findLatitudeAndLongitude` _does_ find the coordinates, but that's not _all_ it does.
-At the least, we might want to rename the function to more accurately describe what the entire chain of functionality does.
-In general, we might say this method now violates the Single Responsibility Principle.
-- What if we _do_ only need to get the coordinates?
-By calling the second method directly from inside the first, we have linked these two functions together, so it's harder to use one without the other.
+Raffy chose to create a new function `getLocationFromQuery` to manage calling the existing functions `findLatitudeAndLongitude` and `findLocation`.
+He could have called the second method directly from inside the first, with `.then` chaining, but doing so would have linked these two functions together, making it harder to use one without the other.

-- What if there were a third operation we needed to perform using the location result that was looked up by latitude and longitude?
-Would we call that third method from inside the second?
-Would that make it difficult to keep track of what this growing chain of function calls is doing?
+To use `findLatitudeAndLongitude` from another function and pass on its `response` data to another network call, we needed to make a couple updates in `findLatitudeAndLongitude`:
+- `return` the result of the `axios` call which returns the promise chain the axios call creates.
+- Inside the `.then` block, we unpack the `latitude` and `longitude` from the `response` object and return just those values we want in a new Object.
+This allows us to pass these values to a new `.then` block wherever we invoke the function.

+Something else to note: our implementation only prints out the location response.
+Since we don't take further actions on the location result, the `findLocation` function has not been updated to return its promise chain created by the axios call.

+If we wanted to take the location information and perform some operations or make further network calls, we would likely want to update `findLocation` to:
+- Return the promise chain created by the axios call
+- Return the location information inside of `findLocation`'s `.then` block

 ### !callout-info